-We are excited to announce the pilot of the Goldfarb Center Freedom of Expression Symposium (GFES).
-This innovative program provides incentives for both faculty and students to consider opposing positions on a policy issue, engage in multidisciplinary research, and draw evidence-based conclusions.
+The Second Annual Goldfarb Center Freedom of Expression Symposium (GFES) is an innovative program that provides incentives for both faculty and students to consider opposing positions on a policy issue, engage in multidisciplinary research, and draw evidence-based conclusions.

-The Symposium invites Colby students to study an important public policy issue, both as presenters and attendees, and exposes them to competing perspectives on that topic.
+The Symposium invites Colby students to study an important public policy issue, both as presenters and attendees and exposes them to competing perspectives on that topic.
 We hope that awards offered by the Freedom of Expression Symposium will provide an incentive to students to conduct independent research on the topic as parts of papers assigned in classes.
-It also encourages faculty to further discussion and provide a model for encouraging free expression of differing ideas and opinions and the civil discourse of those thoughts.
+It also encourages faculty to further discuss and provides a model for encouraging free expression of differing ideas and opinions and the civil discourse of those thoughts.

-Held around the beginning of April, the Symposium will be open to the entire college community and will consist of student poster presentations that encompass a wide range of viewpoints on the selected subject.
+Held on April 16th, the Symposium will be open to the entire college community and will consist of student poster presentations that encompass a wide range of viewpoints on the selected subject.

-This year—in addition to stipends approved by the Provost’s office for incorporating work on immigration into a Jan Plan or early in a second semester class—faculty advising an accepted proposal submitted to the symposium will receive a $100 downtown gift certificate.
-To be eligible for a course enhancement stipend by adding a module to your Jan Plan or early in your second semester class, please send a short proposal to the Director of the Goldfarb Center, Patrice Franko (email@example.com).
+To be eligible for a course enhancement stipend by adding a module to your Jan Plan or early in your second-semester class, please send a short proposal to the Assistant Director of the Goldfarb Center, Sherry Berard (firstname.lastname@example.org).
 Please include your current syllabus and your anticipated plans for the module.
-In this first year, grants will be considered on a rolling basis as funds allow, beginning on November 27.
+Grants will be considered on a rolling basis as funds allow.